amitxv/PC-Tuning/docs/building.md

 - Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
 Ensure to download the correct variant (i.e. server/client and the proper architecture)

 - Integrate the updates into the mounted ISO with the command below.
-The servicing stack must be installed before installing the cumulative updates
+The servicing stack must be installed before installing the cumulative updates.
+Replace ``<update_path>`` with a path to the folder containing the updates

     ```bat
     DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath=<update_path>